KellyWang1126/kewang_portfolio/README.md

 ---

-## 2. Digital Marketing Campaign Spending & KPI Dashboard with Power BI
+## 2. Digital Marketing Campaign Dashboard with Power BI

 **Objective**:
 The goal of this project was to create an interactive dashboard to analyze and visualize digital marketing campaign spending and key performance indicators (KPIs) across various channels.